 It was suggested that we try a yellow tea, I took a little snaplet of it here.

 This tea is the Supreme Yellow, which got fairly dark for a yellow tea.
 Both my companion and I liked this one, which we found sweet, earthy, caramel-y and a bit like miso with a slighly bitter aftertaste.
-It was very tempting for me to buy.
-The girl sitting net to us thought it tasted grassy (but I think she was delusional).
+I was tempted to buy it.
+The girl sitting next to us thought it tasted grassy (but I think she was delusional).

 When you do these tastings, there are normally other people in the shop so you get to try whatever everyone else is drinking.
 A woman came in looking for a non-bitter green tea and we all got served a Supreme Iron Goddess.
-I was also told that people in China don’t call these oolongs, since the tea is green they are called green teas.
+I was told that people in China don’t call these oolongs, since the tea is green they are called green teas.
 I found the oolong to be very light and flowery, a bit nutty with a hint of gardenias.
-I’m sorry the picture I tried to take of it did not come out very well.
-I have tried a lot of green oolongs and am a bit sick of them at this point, but it was quite a nice example of that type of tea.
+Unfortunately the picture I tried to take of it didn’t come out very well.
+I’ve tried a lot of green oolongs and am a bit sick of them at this point, but it was quite a nice example of that type of tea.